RMLio/RMLStreamer/README.md

 ### Moderately quick start (Docker - the recommended way)

-If you want to get the RMLStreamer up and running within 5 minutes using Docker, check out [docker/README.md](docker/README.md)
+If you want to get RMLStreamer up and running within 5 minutes using Docker, check out [docker/README.md](docker/README.md)

 ### Not so quick start (deploying on a cluster)